1300 364 858

 • Stage 3.
 Ultra-fine TFC RO Membrane, high performance 140 Litre per day, pore size 0.0005 micron.

-An RO system removes a wide spectrum of impurities from water such as: fluoride, chlorine, heavy metals, cysts, turbidity, sediment, colloidal matter, total dissolved solids, toxic metals, radioactive elements, pesticides, and herbicides.
-An RO improves taste and odour.
+An RO system removes a wide spectrum of impurities from water, such as fluoride, chlorine, heavy metals, cysts, turbidity, sediment, colloidal matter, total dissolved solids, toxic metals, radioactive elements, pesticides, and herbicides.
+It also improves taste and odour.

-Instead these systems attach directly to an existing faucet and used to fill a bottle or glass directly from the system.
+Instead, these systems attach directly to an existing faucet and are used to fill a bottle or glass directly from the system.
 These systems are suited for use when renting, unable to plumb a system in, or for travel.

 The average domestic RO will use about 40 litres per day to flush contaminants – average household consumption is around 1000 litres per day.
-Unlike filters, RO membranes don’t accumulate pollutants but the membranes themselves gradually degrade with use.
+Unlike filters, RO membranes don’t accumulate pollutants, but they gradually degrade with use.
 While the sediment and carbon filters will generally require replacement annually, membranes should be changed every 3 years or as specified by the manufacturers.

 Choosing a filtration system is a personal choice and depends on a variety of situations and requirements.